GregKyri/TCCs-paper/README.md

 # TCCs-paper
-Code used for the Forecasting bacteriological presence in treated drinking water using machine learning
+Code used for the "Forecasting bacteriological presence in treated drinking water using machine learning" paper